kunitsyn/antlr4/runtime/Cpp/README.md

 Either open the included XCode project and build that or use the cmake compilation as described for linux.

 #### Compiling on Linux
+For Linux, you need to have `libuuid` installed.

 - cd <antlr4-dir>/runtime/Cpp (this is where this readme is located)
 - mkdir build && mkdir run && cd build
 - cmake .. -DANTLR_JAR_LOCATION=full/path/to/antlr4-4.5.4-SNAPSHOT.jar -DWITH_DEMO=True